Get started with Amazon DocumentDB

 -

-In the Authentication section, enter a username for the primary user, and then choose either an AWS managed password or a self-managed password.
+In the Authentication section, enter a username for the primary user, and then choose Self managed.
+Enter a password, then confirm it.

 -